ethereum-oasis-op/baseline/examples/bri-2/commit-mgr/README.md

 ## TODO

-- Convert all javascript files to typescript
+- Convert all typescript files to javascript for consistency across services